ConnorAtherton/uiscript/README.md

 ```

 We can then use that cached reference in our animation
-declerations.
+declarations.

 ```
-// Add a click event on a cached DOM element when I click on @menu_item then toggle '.open' on @element end
+// Add a click event on a cached DOM element when I 'click' on @menu_item then toggle '.open' on @element end
 ```